Saudi Arabia executes man for crime potentially committed as minor | DW | 15.06.2021

 On Tuesday, the Gulf state executed a 26-year-old citizen for crimes allegedly committed as a minor.
-Mustafa al-Darwish's family say he was tortured in custody, rights groups argue his trial was not fair.
+Mustafa al-Darwish's family says he was tortured in custody; rights groups argue that his trial was not fair.

 Protesters in the US focus on the potential executions of three Saudi men, who took part in protests when they were teens

-Saudi Arabia executed Mustafa al-Darwish on Tuesday for crimes which rights group claim he committed while still a minor.
+Saudi Arabia executed Mustafa al-Darwish on Tuesday for crimes that, according to rights groups, he committed while still a minor.
 The execution was confirmed by the Saudi state press agency.

-Al-Darwish was found guilty of on several charges, including meeting with others involved in riots between 2011 and 2012, "participation in armed rebellion," "sowing discord" and plotting to kill local security forces.
+Al-Darwish was found guilty on several charges, including meeting with others involved in riots in 2011 and 2012, "participation in armed rebellion," "sowing discord," and plotting to kill local security forces.
 He was arrested in 2015 and sentenced to death in March 2018.
 By late May this year, he had exhausted his legal appeal options.
 Activists warned that his execution was imminent and depended only on the Saudi king's signature.

 According to rights groups, the 26-year-old al-Darwish must have been either 17 or 18 at the time of the alleged crimes.
 Saudi authorities maintain that he was an adult at the time of the offenses, but do not provide precise dates.